pydata/xarray/doc/internals.rst

 How to register a backend
 +++++++++++++++++++++++++
-Define in your setup.py (or setup.cfg) an new entrypoint with:
+Define in your setup.py (or setup.cfg) a new entrypoint with:

 - group: ``xarray.backend``
 - name: the name to be passed to :py:func:`open_dataset` as `engine``.`
-- object reference: the reference to the instance of ``BackendEntrypoint``
+- object reference: the reference of the class that you have implemented.

 See https://packaging.python.org/specifications/entry-points/#data-model for more information.